segraef/graef.io/understanding-the-differences-between-openai-and-microsoft-azure-openai/index.md

 `*` Azure OpenAI does not utilize customer data for enhancement purposes.
 For more information, see the [Azure OpenAI data, privacy, and security guide](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext).

 `**` Various compliance standards/certifications applicable to Azure OpenAI include CSA STAR Attestation, ISO 22301:2019, SOC1,2,3, and Germany C5.
-For a comprehensive list of [Azure Compliance Offerings](https://azure.microsoft.com/mediahandler/files/resourcefiles/microsoft-azure-compliance-offerings/Microsoft%20Azure%20Compliance%20Offerings%20-%20Jan%202023.pdf).
+For a comprehensive list of [Azure Compliance Offerings (https://aka.ms/AzureCompliance)](https://aka.ms/AzureCompliance).
 The OpenAI API complies with SOC 2 Type 2 standards and has undergone an audit by an independent third-party auditor based on the 2017 Trust Services Criteria for Security.
 For more information on [API data usage policies (openai.com)](https://openai.com/policies/api-data-usage-policies).

 ## Integration and Benefits